open-ephys/gui-docs/source/User-Manual/Plugins/Python-Processor.rst

    conda install numpy

-.. important:: On Windows, if you use :code:`pip` to install Python packages, the plugin will fail to load your Python module.
-We are still investigating the cause of this issue.

 Setting the Python Interpreter Path
 -------------------------------------

-Once a dedicated Python 3.10 Conda environment has been created, the plugin is ready to be loaded into any desired signal chain.
-As soon as the plugin is dropped into the signal chain, it asks for the path to Python Home directory, which is where the Python Interpreter is located.
-This allows the plugin to be flexible in terms of which Python libraries to use during runtime, and not rely on the system PATH to figure out the Python Home location.
+After creating a dedicated Python 3.10 Conda environment, you can add the plugin to any signal chain.
+When inserted, the plugin prompts you to select the Python Home directory—the location of the Python interpreter.
+Providing this path lets the plugin use libraries from a specific environment at runtime, without relying on the system PATH.

-When using Conda, this path is usually where the Conda environment got created.
-Some examples of where it may be located:
+With Conda, this is typically the path to the environment's Python interpreter inside Conda's installation directory.
+For example, if you created an environment named :code:`oe-python-plugin`, the path would be:

-* Windows: :code:`C:\\Users\\<username>\\miniconda3` or :code:`C:\\miniconda3`
+* Windows: :code:`C:\\Users\\<username>\\miniconda3\\envs\\oe-python-plugin`

-* macOS - :code:`~/miniconda3` or :code:`/Users/<username>/miniconda3`
+* macOS - :code:`~/miniconda3/envs/oe-python-plugin`

-* Linux - :code:`~/miniconda3` or :code:`/home/<username>/miniconda3`
+* Linux - :code:`~/miniconda3/envs/oe-python-plugin`

-The Python image in a Conda environment called “oe-python-plugin” might be in a location such as :code:`${USERHOME}\\miniconda3\\envs\\oe-python-plugin`

-If you have installed Anaconda instead of Miniconda, the folder might be named :code:`Anaconda` or :code:`Anaconda3`.
+If you installed Anaconda instead of Miniconda, the folder may be named :code:`Anaconda` or :code:`Anaconda3`.

-Once the path is selected, the plugin should load into the signal chain successfully.
-If it fails to load the Python Interpreter, then it will ask for the PATH to Python Home again.
-This means that either the provided PATH was incorrect, or an incompatible version of Python was installed (i.e., not 3.10).
-If this happens, it is recommended to close and relaunch the GUI to reset the PATH variables.
+After you select the path, the plugin should load into the signal chain.
+If it cannot load the interpreter, it will prompt for the Python Home path again—this usually indicates an incorrect path or an incompatible Python version (not 3.10).
+If the problem persists, close and relaunch the GUI to reset the PATH variables.

 Creating & loading a Python Module
 ####################################

-Once the plugin is loaded into the signal chain, a Python module (script) needs to be loaded into the GUI.
-This module should take the same form as the `processor template <https://github.com/open-ephys-plugins/python-processor/blob/main/Modules/template/processor_template.py>`__ provided in the plugin's GitHub repository.
-The :code:`PyProcessor` class is designed to expose the following functions to the Python module to allow interaction with the incoming data:
+After the plugin is added to the signal chain, you must load a Python module (script) into the GUI.
+This script should follow the structure of the `processor template <https://github.com/open-ephys-plugins/python-processor/blob/main/Modules/template/processor_template.py>`__ available in the plugin's GitHub repository.
+The :code:`PyProcessor` class provides the following functions to the Python module, enabling interaction with incoming data:

 .. py:method:: __init__(processor, num_channels, sample_rate)